Day-by-Day / February 4, 1806

 Lewis's five firs

-Fort Clatsop, Astoria, OR Lewis begins his treatise on local fir trees starting with the Sitka spruce.
+At Fort Clatsop near present Astoria, Oregon, Lewis begins his treatise on local fir trees starting with the Sitka spruce.
 He also notes the better health of elk taken from prairies rather than forests.

 Grass-fed Elk